THE BEST NEWSLETTER ANYWHERE

 This tutorial shows you multiple ways to split a string with a separator.

-There are multiple ways we can do it.
+There are multiple ways to do this .

-function in String object split the string using a pattern, returns an iterator.
+The split function within the String object separates the string based on a specified pattern and returns an iterator.

-method split a string into multiple slices using spaces, separators or characters
+The split method divides a string into multiple slices using spaces, separators, or characters.

 fn main() {